 Criteria for Admission

-Syracuse Law has 3+3 agreements with Alfred University, Le Moyne College, Nazareth College, St. John Fisher College, Syracuse University's Whitman School of Management, and three Atlanta-based Historically Black Colleges and Universities: Clark Atlanta University, Morehouse College, and Spelman College.
+The College of Law has 3+3 agreements with Alfred University, Le Moyne College, Nazareth College, Rochester Institute of Technology, St. John Fisher College, Syracuse University's Whitman School of Management, and three Atlanta-based Historically Black Colleges and Universities: Clark Atlanta University, Morehouse College, and Spelman College.

 For specific information about 3+3 agreements and each college's pre-law program, please visit these webpages:

 Applicants to the J.D. degree program must have been awarded a bachelor's degree, completed three-fourths of the credits leading to a bachelor's degree, or apply through an approved 3+3 agreement after successfully completing three years of undergraduate study.
 All J.D. students are admitted to begin study in the fall semester only.